 Whatever you choose to do, your volunteer time and energy will make a massive difference to our clients.

 Take the first step to helping others by visiting the MidCoast Assist Volunteering page.

 Across the MidCoast, there's six Visitor Information Centres that need the services of dedicated volunteers - located in Taree, Gloucester, Forster, Bulahdelah, Tea Gardens and Pacific Palms.

 Tourism requires volunteers with people skills, energy, generosity, local knowledge and a wealth of experience.
 Volunteers don't replace paid staff, but rather complement existing staff and aid in the service of visitors.

-As a member of the Great Lakes Tourism team you are entitled to a job description, supervision, training and insurance cover while volunteering with us.
+As a member of the MidCoast Tourism team you are entitled to a job description, supervision, training and insurance cover while volunteering with us.

-There are a number of policies and procedures you need to know in order to work effectively as a volunteer and as part of the Great Lakes Tourism Team.
+There are a number of policies and procedures you need to know in order to work effectively as a volunteer and as part of the tourism team.

-If you are interested in this type of volunteer work, a volunteer handbook is available, which outlines all you need to know about becoming a volunteer for Great Lakes Tourism.
+If you are interested in this type of volunteer work, a volunteer handbook is available, which outlines all you need to know about becoming a tourism volunteer.
 Fill in the form below to register your interest.